shiv-sundar/RoboticArmSummer2018/README.md

 The primary purpose of this project is to demonstrate my understanding of graduate level concepts such as inverse kinematics and artificial intelligence.

-Secondly, this is to share with anyone interested my process for completing the task of creating an artificially intelligent robotic arm, which follows:
+Secondly, this is to share my process for completing the task of creating an artificially intelligent robotic arm, which follows:

   1. Generate training data sets that take various inputs and create the required outputs.
   2. Train multiple neural networks to model inverse kinematic functions.